Codecademy/docs/content/swift/concepts/arrays/terms/removeLast/removeLast.md

 ---
-Title: '.removeLast()'
+Title: ".removeLast()"
-Description: 'Removes the last element in an array.'
+Description: "Removes the last element in an array."
 Subjects:
-  - 'iOS'
+  - "iOS"
-  - 'Mobile Development'
+  - "Mobile Development"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 The **`.removeLast()`** method removes the last element in an array.